3. Personal Information We Collect

 San Francisco, CA 94107

-The following capitalized terms shall have the meanings herein as set forth below.
+The following capitalized terms shall have the meanings set forth below.

 “Mobile ID” means a unique, proprietary alphanumeric tag we create specifically to reflect your mobile device on our systems as a part of operating the Services, which is not known to any third party and is generated by a proprietary method we keep confidential.

-“Usage Information” is information reflecting usage of our Services through a web browser or mobile application, such as browser type, operating system version, click behavior, connection speed, which does not reflect the identity of any individual user.
+“Usage Information” is information reflecting usage of our Services through a web browser or mobile application, such as browser type, operating system version, click behavior, connection speed.